2025 Conference Registration

 The CDFI Fund awards NMTCs to certified, specialized financial intermediaries called Community Development Entities (CDEs).
 A CDE applies to the CDFI Fund for an NMTC allocation through a highly competitive process.
 Financial institutions and other private investors who then invest in the CDE receive a 39% federal tax credit, spread over seven years.

-In addition to providing access to NMTCs and technical assistance for Habitat Chicago’s project, Habitat Capital provided Habitat Chicago with a low-cost $1 million construction loan to help facilitate Chicago’s liquidity during the process.
+In addition to providing access to NMTCs and technical assistance for Habitat Chicago’s project, Habitat Capital provided Habitat Chicago a low-cost $1 million construction loan to help facilitate Chicago’s liquidity during the process.
 This transaction is also Habitat Chicago’s first construction loan.
 The NMTC and construction loan financing package is part of Habitat Chicago’s recent exploration into new financing mechanisms, given the more challenging development environment of recent years.